vrasneur/pyfasttext/README.md

 # pyfasttext

+*Warning*: **`pyfasttext` is no longer maintained: use the official Python binding from the fastText repository:** https://github.com/facebookresearch/fastText/tree/master/python

 Yet another Python binding for [fastText](https://github.com/facebookresearch/fastText).

 The binding supports Python 2.6, 2.7 and Python 3.
 It requires [Cython](http://cython.org/).